wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 **Voltmeter** or **Multimeter**

 A voltage reading directly at the battery will give you a snapshot of what the Voc (Voltage open circuit, or "float voltage") is in the "Unloaded" state.
-Anything from 13.0 to 14.0 may show up for charged batteries, but depends as much on the individual battery as it does on real state of charge.
-Below 13V, it's worth trying to charge it more, but in general this is not a recommended method for understanding battery health: the open circuit voltage is not as useful as the combination of internal resistance and voltages at specific loads provided by a Load Tester (or Battery Analyzer).
+Anything from 12.7 to 13.5 may show up for charged batteries, but depends as much on the individual battery as it does on real state of charge.
+Below 12.9V, it can be worth trying to charge it more, but in general the Voc is not a recommended method for understanding battery health: the open circuit voltage is not as useful as the combination of internal resistance and voltages at specific loads provided by a Load Tester (or Battery Analyzer).

 **Load Tester**